EXPEDITE YOUR SEARCH FOR A

 V. Your contact information:

-The Business Intelligent Analysts or BI Analysts that we provide bring a wealth of knowledge encompassing industry-leading platforms.
+The Business Intelligence Analysts or BI Analysts that we provide bring a wealth of knowledge encompassing industry-leading platforms.
 The THOR Group connects you with skilled Business Intelligent Analysts or BI Analysts who exhibit proficiency in a wide array of systems and applications.

-Other Data Professionals that We Provide
+Other BI Professionals that We Provide

 ETL Developers, Data Migration/Extraction Pros and BI Developers